GoogleCloudPlatform/cloud-opensource-java/enforcer-rules/README.md

 ## Class path and dependencySection flag

-The value of the dependencySection element determines whether the rule checks the dependencies in the `dependencies` section or the `dependencyManagement` section.
+The dependencySection element determines whether the rule checks the dependencies in the `dependencies` section or the `dependencyManagement` section.
+The following values are accepted:

-- When `DEPENDENCIES` (default value), the rule checks the class path calculated from the project's `dependencies` section and their transitive dependencies.
+- `DEPENDENCIES` (default value): the rule checks the class path calculated from the project's `dependencies` section.
-- When `DEPENDENCY_MANAGEMENT`, the rule checks a class path consisting of artifacts in the `dependencyManagement` section and their transitive dependencies.
+- `DEPENDENCY_MANAGEMENT`: the rule checks the class path calculated from the project's `dependencyManagement` section.

 # Usage